PatrickKenji/video-converter-with-subtitles/README.md

 - The selected subtitle will be permanently burned into the output video (burn-in), making it always visible and not removable.
 - If you do not select a subtitle, the video will be converted without burning any subtitle.

+## Audio Tracks (Faixas de Áudio)
+- The app detects all audio tracks in your video files.
+- You can select which audio track to use in the output by double-clicking the video and clicking **AUDIO**.
+- If you do not select an audio track, the first audio track will be used by default.

 ## Troubleshooting
 - If you get an error about FFmpeg not found, make sure it is installed and the `bin` folder is in your PATH.
 - For hardware acceleration, ensure you have the latest drivers for your GPU and a compatible FFmpeg build.
 - If output videos only play in VLC, make sure you are using the latest version of this app (it now enforces maximum compatibility for MP4).
-- If you have issues with subtitles not appearing, make sure the video file actually contains embedded subtitles and that you selected the correct one.
+- If you have issues with subtitles or audio tracks not appearing, make sure the video file actually contains embedded subtitles or multiple audio tracks and that you selected the correct one.

 ---